Henry C. Gardiner Global Food Systems Lecture Series

 The Henry C. Gardiner Global Food Systems Lecture Series aims to provide science-based education about the global food system.
 The series allows university students, faculty, staff and Kansas citizens to interact with U.S. and international food industry leaders.
 Kansas State University and Gardiner Angus Ranch initiated the lecture in 2015.
 The lectures are held at McCain Auditorium on the Kansas State University campus in Manhattan, Kansas.
 They are free and open to the public.

-A sustainability expert who has spent nearly two decades studying the relationship between the livestock industry and air quality, will be the featured speaker for the Henry C. Gardiner Global Food Systems lecture Oct.
-11 at Kansas State University.
+A sustainability expert who has spent nearly two decades studying the relationship between the livestock industry and air quality has been the featured speaker for the Henry C. Gardiner Global Food Systems lecture at Kansas State University's McCain Auditorium.

 Understanding the impact of livestock emissions on the climate is more complex than is often understood, according to Mitloehner.